wsoule/blog/content/posts/new-2.md

 ---
 title: 'SHI'
-date: 2024-12-02
+date: 2024-12-09
 # draft: true
 tags:
   - test1
 ---

-BBSDKAKSBDKASBJ

-HEllo, this is a new post
+What needs to be done still:
+- [ ] Create a deno script that moves the files from obsidian to blogs
+- [ ] display tags on post